zeiss-microscopy/OAD/Machine_Learning/README.md

 ### What Implementation of the RandomForest is used by Intellesis

-- Intellesis is using the following open.source implentation: [scikit-learn - Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier)
+- Intellesis is using the following open.source implementation: [scikit-learn - Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier)
 - except for the number of estimators (= 25) Intellesis used the default values

 ### How does a RandomForest Classifier work